-Foods That Improve Your Immune System via David Kinsella from Revolution Personal Training
+Foods That Improve Your Immune System via David Kinsella from Revolution Performance Training

 The stomach and immune system are very closely related.
 What we eat can have a significant effect on how we feel and how likely we are to become run down with an illness.
 This is especially important during the winter cold and flu season!

 A simple internet search reveals certain foods that are reported to be extremely helpful in improving your immune system.
 While certainly not revolutionary, the following list of foods may assist.
 Here we’ll explain how they work and how you can incorporate them into your diet.